Domingo Róxas

-Domíngo Ureta Róxas (1782 in Manila, Tondo province - 1843 Manila, Tondo province) was a Filipino businessman and industrialist.
-Founder of the Casa Róxas, which evolved into Ayala Corporation.
-He is a patriarch of Zóbel-Ayala-Róxas-Soriano clans.
-And is considered as a pioneer of Filipino nationalism together with Luis Rodríguez-Varela.
-Roxas advocated fiercely for the rights of the natives.
+Domingo Róxas y Ureta (1782 – 1843) was a Filipino businessman and industrialist.
+He was the founder of Casa Roxas, which later evolved into the modern-day Ayala Corporation.
+He is a patriarch of Zóbel-Ayala-Roxas-Soriano clans, and is considered as a pioneer of Filipino nationalism together with Luis Rodríguez-Varela.
+Roxas advocated fiercely for the rights of native Filipinos.

 Biography

+Domíngo Róxas y Ureta was the third of four children to parents Mariano Máximo de Báez Róxas y Romero, a doctor, and Ana María Ureta.
+He had primarily Spanish ancestry; one of his ancestors, Antonio Fernandez de Roxas, was also a Mexican immigrant who was born in Acapulco and emigrated to the Philippines in 1695.

-Domíngo Ureta Róxas was the third child of the spaniards Mariano Maximo de Baez Romero Roxas, who was a doctor, and Ana Maria Ureta-Roxas, making him a criollo, which are white spaniards born in the Philippines, also known as Insulares.
-He married Maria Saturnina Ubaldo a Mestiza de Sangley from the town of Sta.
+Róxas married Maria Saturnina Ubaldo, a Mestiza de Sangley from the town of Sta.
 Cruz on June 8, 1813 at Minor Basilica of Our Lady of the Pillar.
-The couple lived together in the town of San Miguel and had three children; the philanthropist Margarita Roxas de Ayala inheritted her father's advocacies for the natives, José Bonifacio Rojas y Ubaldo and Mariano Ubaldo Rojas, Mariano co-founded Academia de Dibujo y Pintura together with painter Damián Gabor Domingo.
+The couple lived together in the town of San Miguel and had three children; the philanthropist Margarita Róxas de Ayala, who inherited her father's advocacy for the natives, José Bonifacio Rojas y Ubaldo, and Mariano Ubaldo Rojas.
+Mariano co-founded the Academia de Dibujo y Pintura together with painter Damián Gabor Domingo.